Most of us recognize the importance of planting a tree(s), but our hands rather than legs are tied with limited reach.

 None of us can deny the contribution Trees make in our lives, supplying the oxygen in the atmosphere, absorbing pollutants from the air we breathe, preventing soil erosion, and providing fruits & vegetables, as well as a natural home to biodiversity.
 In addition, forests provide jobs and livelihoods to thousands of people.

-Having said that, it is not easy to plant trees, you would need a lot of manpower to plant trees, as per some estimate a human can plant about 1500 trees a day.
+Having said that, it is not easy to plant trees, you would need a lot of manpower to plant trees, as per some estimates a human can plant about 1500 trees a day.
 Plus there are many inaccessible places like mountains, river beds, which is not easy for human planters to go, carry, and plant trees.

 Climate change, large deforestation, and wildfires make it difficult for environmental agencies, foresters. social groups, tree planters, etc. to reach every nook & corner in the fastest possible time with the available tools.
 Keeping pace with the destruction of the forests with reforestation methods is difficult.